Verizon Innovative Learning

 Through the program in 2018, SSU joined 15 other colleges across the country to teach young girls in middle school skills like coding, 3D printing, augmented and virtual reality and entrepreneurship through on-campus summer intensive courses.

-The three-week summer camp took place from July 16 through August 3, 2018.
-Girls entering grades 5-9 participated, and monthly engagements have continued during the school year.
+The three-week summer camp took place in July and August 2018.
+Girls entering grades 5-9 participated, and monthly engagements continued during the school year.

 Join us again in Summer 2019!